pluralsight/guides/published/front-end-javascript/a-beginners-guide-to-jquery/article.md

 });
 ~~~

 Once you have your boilerplate set up, you’ll generally use jQuery to operate on selections of DOM elements.
-You select elements by passing jQuery a selector (this is a string that will be parsed by Sizzle).
+You select the elements you want to operate on by passing jQuery a selector (this is a string that will be parsed by Sizzle).

 ## Sizzle

 Sizzle is jQuery's selector engine.
-It uses the same syntax as CSS, with a few extras, so you don’t need to learn a whole new language if you already know CSS.
+It uses the same syntax as CSS, with a few extra features, so you don’t need to learn a whole new language if you already know CSS.

 ~~~ javascript
 $("p") // selects all the paragraph elements